-- Mmax = Output Value upper limit setting.

-- Mmin = Output Value lower limit setting.
+- Mmax = Output Value upper limit setting. - Mmin = Output Value lower limit setting.

-- This example is direct-acting.

 When set to reverse-acting, the output will be inverted.
 When the loop tuning observations are complete, the loop controller computes To (bump period) and Xo (amplitude of the PV).
 Then it uses these values to compute Kpc (sensitive limit) and Tpc (period limit).
 From these values, the loop controller auto tune function computes the PID gains and the sample rate according to the Zeigler-Nichols equations shown below: